The Thacher School: Curriculum

 Thacher students engage in a rigorous, college preparatory curriculum and are required to complete four years of mathematics and English with three years of science, history, and a foreign language of choice, plus two years of art.
 Students must take five solid courses (defined as classes with substantial written homework) each term.
 Students are placed in and choose from more than 80 courses, ranging from English I to Advanced Music Theory.
 Classes such as Latin, Global Crises and Solutions, Astronomy Research, Modern Middle East, Advanced Actors Studio, Multivariable Calculus, Perspectives on Nature, Field Biology and Conservation are on offer.

 Thacher uses the Harkness method in its classrooms.
 "Daily preparation, thoughtful participation, analytical thinking and intellectual rigor" are part of life in the Thacher classroom.

 All seniors exhibit mastery on a topic by designing and researching a topic of choice.
 This Senior Exhibition must have an oral and written component and be presented to the Thacher community.

 Test scores

 For the class of 2023, Thacher reported a middle-50% SAT score range of 1300–1520 and an average ACT score of 30.

 Observatory program

-Thacher has an astronomical research program, where students participate in astrophysics research in collaboration with teams at Harvard, Boston University, the University of California at Santa Cruz, and the Las Cumbres Observatory.
+Thacher has an astronomical research program, where students participate in astrophysics research in collaboration with teams at Harvard, Boston University, the University of California, Santa Cruz, and the Las Cumbres Observatory.

 The observatory was brought to campus in 1965 by Caltech and UCLA as part of the Summer Science Program.
 It was renovated in 2016 into a state-of-the-art, research-grade facility and now houses a PlaneWave CDK-700 telescope with a 0.7m aperture and a fully robotic dome.
 The observatory uses a flexible dispatch schedule for full automation.